davidtwco/rfcs/text/0000-build-std/4-proposal.md

 ### Why vendor the standard library's dependencies?
 [rationale-vendoring]: #why-vendor-the-standard-librarys-dependencies

+Vendoring the standard library is possible since it currently has its own workspace, allowing the dependencies of just the standard library crates (and not the compiler or associated tools in `rust-lang/rust`) to be easily packaged.
-Vendoring the standard library's dependencies has multiple advantages..
+Doing so has multiple advantages..

 - Avoid needing to support standard library dependencies in `cargo vendor`
 - Avoid needing to support standard library dependencies in `cargo fetch`